DarshanGaviyappa/INFO6150-Assignment-2/README.md

 <details>
  <summary> Video </summary>

-  Used this video to the last biggest event i organised.
+  Used this video of my collage.
 </details>

 <details>